Artist and Historian

-SILHOUETTE PORTRAITS became popular in the Georgian period.
-Steve Abbott is one of a small band of artists keeping this decorative and beautiful art alive today.
+FASCINATED BY THE HISTORY, Steve Abbott is one of a small band of silhouettists keeping the decorative and beautiful art of the silhouette portrait alive today.

-As well as being a talented silhouette cutter, Steve Abbott collects old and unusual examples of the art.
-Unlike most silhouettists working today, he has a wealth of knowledge about silhouette history.
-He is fascinated by artists of the past and enjoys giving talks about their lives and work.
+As well as being a talented silhouette cutter, Steve collects old and unusual examples of the art.
+He has a wealth of knowledge about silhouette history and is fascinated by artists of the past.
+Steve has a range of stories about their lives and work and is frequently booked by local art societies to do just that.
 He is a long-standing member of the Silhouette Collector’s Club.

 Steve Abbott – artist’s statement